junh4533/github-tutorial/README.md

 2. Make a directory using `mkdir (folder name)`.
 3. Initialize the directory using `git init`.

-Before you start coding, you would want a place where you can save your files online, in other words, the cloud.
-The cloud server where you store your files is known as the remote.
-In order to save the files online, you'll have to push it to the repo in the remote.
-In most cases, the file will be pushed the remote nicknamed "origin".
-Inside of origin, there are many branches.
-To keep things simple, you'll want to push it to the "master" branch in "origin".
-The following code will establish a conection between your workspace and Github: `git push -u origin master` Does it look familiar?
-Well, you already know what push, origin, and master means.
-The *"-u" literally means upstream*, which tells your computer to push it to the same place (origin master) everytime you push.
-Next time you want to push code, you only have to type git push instead of typing the entire thing.
+Let's test out your first repo!
+To do so, let's make a file inside your repo.

+Now you'll have to login and configure your account.
+The following code will log you into Github in your coding platform.
+The global means that this will apply for all repositories and the "--" remembers that you have logged in and so this is a one time setup.

+`git config --global user.name (name)`
+`git config --global user.email (email)`

 ---
 ## Workflow & Commands

 In order to upload your code to Github, you'll have to go through the process of saving, adding to stage, committing, and pushing.

 *Key Terms*
-*Save - Storing a file locally*
-*Add - Command to add a file to the stage*
-*Stage - A place where a file is ready to be committed* *Commit - Command to save a file locally on Git.*
 *Push - Command to store files on Github*

 The following steps will guide you into understanding the workflow of Github:

+**Once in a while, you might want to use `git status` to see if the files are added to the stage.**
+**You can also use it to see if your files have been committed.**

 1. Save locally (you can find this option in the File Tab in the toolbar)
 2. Add the file to the "stage" by typing `git add (file name)`.
 You can also add all files changed by typing `git add -all`.
 3. Commit the file by typing git commit -m "(message)".
 The "-m" represents message and within the quotation marks that follows it,
 you can leave a message for yourself so you can go back and see what you've done in that save.
-4. Push the file to the repo on Github by typing `git push`.
+4. Before you start coding, you would want a place where you can save your files online, in other words, the cloud.
+The cloud server where you store your files is known as the remote.
+In order to save the files online, you'll have to push it to the repo in the remote.
+In most cases, the file will be pushed the remote nicknamed "origin".
+Inside of origin, there are many branches.
+To keep things simple, you'll want to push it to the "master" branch in "origin".
+The following code will establish a conection between your workspace and Github: `git push -u origin master`.
+Does it look familiar?
+Well, you already know what push, origin, and master means.
+The **"-u" literally means upstream**, which tells your computer to push it to the same place (origin master) everytime you push.
+Next time you want to push code, you only have to type git push instead of typing the entire thing.